iamvirul/NexFusionJS/README.md

 ---

-Feel free to expand upon each section as needed to provide more details about specific features, advanced configurations, deployment options, and any other information relevant to users and contributors of your NexFusion framework.
-Adjust the content based on your project's actual structure and goals.
+This updated version instructs users to start both the client-side (Next.js) and server-side (NestJS) applications concurrently using a single command (`npm run start` or `yarn start`).
+This approach simplifies the process and ensures that both parts of NexFusion are running and accessible for development.
+Adjust the instructions further based on any specific configurations or updates to your project.